-May Tip: Pay Positive Attention at Neutral Times
+Pay Positive Attention at Neutral Times

-As we talked about in April's Parenting Tip, power struggles are especially destructive to the adult’s efforts to instill a sense of responsibility in the child.
+Power struggles are especially destructive to the adult’s efforts to instill a sense of responsibility in the child.
 When the parent or teacher lectures, advises, reminds, warns, scolds, even by so subtle a method as arching an eyebrow or using a blaming tone of voice, “Now you’ve done it, and after all the times I’ve warned you,” it becomes easy for the child, who is trying to protect their inner sense of integrity and self-worth, to blame the adult.
 The child begins to feel that he or she is the injured party.
 In the eyes of the child, the adult becomes the cause of the child’s misbehavior, or negative behavior.

 One thing that can make a world of difference in your child's willingness to follow directions or stop their misbehavior is to take steps to improve their sense of self and feelings of belonging.
 In our culture it may seem that it would be counter productive to help our children feel better about themselves as a way to have them follow directions and requests without argument or constant struggle.
 In the past it was often common practice to be sure the child understood they were doing the wrong thing through punishment.